-5.2.2.1.1 [SRS_Can_01015] The CAN Interface configuration shall be able to import information from CAN communication matrix.
+6.2.2.1.1 [SRS_Can_01015] The CAN Interface configuration shall be able to import information from CAN communication matrix.

-Type: Valid

-Description: The static configuration of the CAN Interface shall be based on information from the CAN communication matrix.
-The following information shall be extracted from the CAN communication matrix: Individual RX L-PDUs for each CAN Controller - identified by CAN ID RX L-PDU ranges for each CAN Controller All TX L-PDUs for each CAN Controller TX L-PDU ranges for each CAN Controller Upper layer client for each L-PDU (-range) DLC for each L-PDU (-range) The configuration parameters shall be allowed to be of types Pre-Compile, Link-Time or Post-Build

-Rationale: Common Database for CAN Network

-Use Case: The communication matrix is used to describe all messages in a network and their sender and receiver.
+Valid Type: Description: The static configuration of the CAN Interface shall be based on information from the CAN communication matrix.
+The following information shall be extracted from the CAN communication matrix: Individual RX L-PDUs for each CAN Controller - identified by CAN RX L-PDU ranges for each CAN Controller All TX L-PDUs for each CAN Controller - identified by CAN ID TX L-PDU ranges for each CAN Controller Upper layer client for each L-PDU (-range) DLC for each L-PDU (-range) The configuration parameters shall be allowed to be of types Pre-Compile, Link-Time or Post-Build Common Database for CAN Network Rationale: The communication matrix is used to describe all messages in a network Use Case: and their sender and receiver.
 This information can be taken to configure the software filter algorithm, the DLC check and the notifications for the CAN Interface.

-Dependencies:

-Supporting Material:
+Dependencies: --Supporting Material: